Equifax Canada Privacy Statement

 Financial institutions.
 Equifax Canada collects personal data from companies that offer financial products or services to consumers, like loans, financial or investment advice, or insurance, and have obtained your consent to share your data with Equifax Canada.
 This includes banks, mortgage lenders, loan brokers, some financial or investment advisors, insurance companies, and debt collectors.

 Third-party data providers.
 Equifax Canada purchases personal data from third-party companies that collect and aggregate personal data.
-Data resellers collect personal data from a variety of sources, including directly from consumers, through devices and browsers, public records, news sources, and from other businesses and data brokers.
+These data providers collect personal data from a variety of sources, including directly from consumers, through devices and browsers, public records, news sources, and from other businesses and data brokers.

-We may use or share the personal data we collect for one or more of the following purposes.
+We may use or disclose the personal data we collect for one or more of the following business purposes.

 Business purposes.
-We use and share personal data to manage our business, including:
+We use and disclose personal data to manage our business, including:

-- Offer and provide you with products and services;
+- To offer and provide you with products and services;

 - To audit or investigate the use of our products and services by our customers;